Brad Stevens Pulls Back Curtain On Kyrie Irving’s Mental State During Playoff Run

 “In our sitdowns, and I obviously see him regularly, in our sitdowns or just our casual conversations he seems to be in a great place,” Stevens said prior to Game 5 at TD Garden.
 “You know, it’s killing him to not be out on the floor, but I think that would be the case, obviously, anytime you’re playing this deep into the playoffs, especially in a new place.
 But other than that, his recovery is going great and we’re excited about that.
 He seems to be in a good place.”

-Irving as brilliant in his first season in green, averaging 24.4 points and 5.1 assists on 49.1 percent shooting in 60 games for the C’s and will be a cornerstone of the team going forward.
+Irving was brilliant in his first season in green, averaging 24.4 points and 5.1 assists on 49.1 percent shooting in 60 games for the C’s and will be a cornerstone of the team going forward.

 But for now, he only can cheer on his teammates as they try to take the Eastern Conference crown from LeBron James and the Cavs.